smartdevicelink/sdl_evolution/proposals/nnnn-remote-control-seat.md

 ## Introduction

-SDL remote control allows a user to control certain modules of the vehicle.
-This proposal allows mobile applications control powered seats within a vehicle (while the vehicle is in parking).
+This proposal allows mobile applications to control powered seats within a vehicle (while the vehicle is in parking).
 A mobile application can send a remote control command to adjust seat positions, turn on or off cooled/heated seat, or change massage settings.
 The application can also get the status of each seat as well as receive notifications once the status of any seat changes.

 ## Motivation